-- Nearly one in ten Californians is a member of a public pension program.
+- Nearly one in nine Californians is a member of a public pension program.

 - California’s local governments are especially affected by volatility in pension costs.